Welcome! This section of my site is going to explore micro-farming for profit from a practical, sustainable viewpoint.

 Unfortunately, due in part to government policy and the actions of the 'agri-business' industry, many small farms have disappeared.
 And the skills to operate such a farm have, in many cases, been lost.
 Hence, my writing about micro-farming for profit, as a way of helping close the 'skills gap'.

-When we wrapped up the 2009 growing season and started planning 2010, we decided we would make it an explicit mission of New Terra Farm to grow farmers as well as food.
+About 10 years ago (when we wrapped up the 2009 growing season and started planning 2010), we decided we would make it an explicit mission of New Terra Farm to grow farmers as well as food.
 We want to show that micro-farming for profit is possible on just about any plot of land, by anyone with the 'drive' to do it.

-I had that idea in mind when I wrote my books about small farming (see links to the right of the page.)
+I had that idea in mind when I wrote my books about small farming (see links below.)
 The books got good reviews, and I know they have helped hundreds of people learn more about micro-farming for profit.

 How do I expect to convey my experience and provide the information, training, and explanations necessary to allow someone to create a profitable micro-farm on just one acre?